-ENGL 0990 Introduction to College Writing 3 credits

-Introduces academic writing with an emphasis on integrated reading and writing skills.
+ENGL 0990 Introduction to College Writing Introduces academic writing with an emphasis on integrated reading and writing skills.
 The course examines common grammar topics found in composition and encompasses the parts paragraph and essay composition, including using critical thinking skills, previewing and annotating texts, crafting main ideas with support, identifying and using text patterns, using organization, drafting, and summarizing skills, and writing with specific tone for different types of audiences.
 This course is designed for students who may not be ready for ENGL 1010.
-Prerequisite: APPROPRIATE PLACEMENT SCORE OR ENGL 0900 (45/0/0/0)
+Prerequisite: APPROPRIATE PLACEMENT SCORE OR ENGL 0900 WITH MIN.
+GRADE OF C OR ENGL 0905 WITH MIN.
+GRADE OF C (45/0/0/0)